I love my life.

-Doing all this may seem very overwhelming at first and I’m sure it isn’t for everybody.
+Doing all this may seem overwhelming at first, and I’m sure it isn’t for everybody.

-However, once you put it all together in a day or two, you won’t have to do a lot on a daily basis.
-On the contrary, it’ll help you save time.
+However, once you put it all together in a day or two, you won’t have to do a lot daily.
+It’ll help you save time instead.

-You’ll feel refreshed, motivated, in tune with your deepest self and there’s no greater feeling than that one!
+You’ll feel refreshed, motivated, in tune with your deepest self, and there’s no better feeling than that one.